panda-re/panda_studio/docs/TEST_PLAN.md

 ```
 ls /tmp/panda-studio
 ```
 Both the files `test-rr-nondet.log` and `test-rr-snp` should be there.
-The files prove a recording was returned.
+The files' exsitence proves a recording was returned.
+In order to test that this recording is valid, a user can modify the panda_executor script to call the replay gRPC request instead of using a set list of interactions.
+An example of this call can be found in the [TestRunReplay](https://github.com/panda-re/panda_studio/blob/backend-cleanup-documentation/cmd/panda_executor_test/panda_executor_test.go#L359) function in panda_executor_test.
+If all you want to test is if the system itself returns valid recordings, then following this [procedure](https://github.com/panda-re/panda_studio/blob/backend-cleanup-documentation/cmd/panda_executor_test/README.md) will indicate if the system is able to run a replay from a recording it created.

 ## Testing Robustness